rdeville/My_Dotfiles.Myrepos_Template/.config/mr/README.md

 --------------------------------------------------------------------------------

-Main repo on [ Framagit][myrepo_repo_url] is just here to propose a scaffolding repo to setup [myrepos][myrepos].Its aims is not to store any deployment configuration.
+Main repo on [ Framagit][myrepo_repo_url] is just here to propose a scaffolding repo to setup [myrepos][myrepos].
+Its aims is not to store any deployment configuration.
 <br>
 <br>